TA

 Discover Taiwan's traditional drinks, from locally produced spirits to regional wines.

-A popular lager-style beer brewed in Taiwan.
-It's widely available and comes in various strengths and flavors.
+Popular lager-style beer brewed in Taiwan.
+Widely available and comes in various strengths and flavors.

 beer4.5%